Cracko298/Sharkbite-2-Farmer/README.md

 # Why?
 - Made to farm teeth because I'm too lazy!
+- And because the Developer added an AFK Detection Algorithm.

 # Features:
 - Spins the player around when they're a survivpr (stops the game from detecting you as afk ***Also Turning Doesn't count as driving, so the shark can't see you as easily.***).